 A major regional hospital hired our firm to provide donor wall design concepts.
 This version features three large interactive digital monitors with major donors recognized with plaques on each side.

-Healthcare Donor Wall Concept
+Healthcare Donor Wall Ideas

 This is one of three donor wall design concepts provided for the initial presentation.
 This design uses conservative materials in a very fresh contemporary shape.